|

 Premium Suite X5

-Dear Reader, Please excuse an error in the last newsletter issue.
+Please excuse an error in the last newsletter issue.
 The link for the CollageIt software was wrong.
 The correct one is www.collageitfree.com.
 Additionally the CollageIt link led to the Pola software and the Pola link to something else.
 The reason for the confusion were internet connection problems, so I was forced to send out the newsletter too quickly to avoid a delay.
-I hope you enjoy the new issue of this - hopefully error

 free - newsletter!